Glenfinnan Monument Visitor Guide

 2: There are lots of nice walks in the surrounding area but I recommend following the paths that lead under the iconic Glenfinnan viaduct.
 You might be lucky enough to be there when the Jacobite steam train thunders past.

-3: The NTS visitor centre has loads of information about the monument and the story of the Jacobite uprising.
-Go take a look if you’d like to learn about one of the most important events in Scotland’s history.
+3: The NTS visitor centre has lots of information about the monument and the story of the Jacobite uprising.
+I recommend taking a look if you’d like to learn about one of the most important events in Scotland’s history.

-1: There’s not much else in the immediate area so if you need facilities like toilets and snacks your only option is the Glenfinnan National Trust Scotland visitor centre.
+1: There are very few manned attractions in the immediate area so if you need facilities like toilets and food your only option is the Glenfinnan NTS visitor centre.
+The centre has a cafe with takeaway food, accessible toilets, and a car park.

 2: You can get unlimited free entry to hundreds of NTS sites like this one if you get an annual membership.
 Join NTS today.

-3: After a visit to Glenfinnan you’re spoilt for choice for where to go next.
-My recommendation is to head east along the A830 past Loch Eil to visit the Ben Nevis distillery before heading to the Ben Nevis visitor centre and walking one of the trails up Britain’s most famous mountain.
+3: After a visit to Glenfinnan you might like to head east along the A830 past Loch Eil to visit the Ben Nevis distillery before heading to the Ben Nevis visitor centre and walking one of the trails up Britain’s most famous mountain.

 The Glenfinnan Monument

-The monument was commissioned by a member of Clan Macdonald of Glenaladale to commemorate the raising of the standard by ‘The Young Pretender’, and in 1835 the statue of the anonymous Highlander was placed at the top of the tower.
+The monument was commissioned in 1815 by Clan Macdonald of Glenaladale to commemorate the raising of the standard by ‘The Young Pretender’, but it wasn’t until 1835 that the statue of the anonymous Highlander was placed at the top.

-The monument has been a renowned Highland landmark ever since which is why today it’s in the care of The National Trust for Scotland who’ve maintained it since taking ownership all the way back in 1938.
+The monument has been a renowned Highland landmark ever since, which is why today it’s in the care of The National Trust for Scotland which has maintained it since taking ownership in 1938.

-The Trust has since built a car park and pathway to the monument so that access can be easily made by people of all abilities, while a visitor centre has been built to educate tourists about the 1745 uprising and the history that led up to that important moment in Scotland’s past.
+The Trust has since built a car park and pathway to the monument so that access can be easily made by people of all abilities, while a visitor centre has been built to educate tourists about the 1745 uprising and the Battle of Culloden, as well as the events that led up to the battle.
+The centre also has educational exhibitions and displays about the local area in addition to a café and gift shop.

 The Glenfinnan Monument